-Everyone wants to healthy veins and great-looking legs…but not everyone wants to spend tons of time getting to that point!
+Everyone wants healthier veins and great-looking legs.
+But not everyone wants to spend tons of time getting to that point!
 Fall into that category?
 Don’t worry!
 As it turns out, all you need to do is walk for 30 minutes, every day, and you’ll score healthy veins, great looking legs, and a whole slew of other benefits!

 Varicose veins are a common problem, with the risk increasing every year that goes by.
 Thankfully, this simple, daily walking routine can help prevent varicose veins from developing on your legs.